-Tapestry assumes your application will be primarily deployed as a standard web application, using HTTP (not HTTPS) as the transport mechanism.
+By default, Tapestry assumes your application will be primarily deployed as a standard web application, using HTTP (not HTTPS) as the primary protocol.

 All that is necessary to mark a page as secure is to add the @Secure annotation to the page class: